danian95/InstrumentWiki/instruments/AgilentAA/GraphiteFurnace.md

 ## Method Set Up
 1. Open the SpectrAA software.
 ![screenshot_(5).png](/chem322/figures/screenshot_(5).png)
-2. Select 'Worksheet', then 'New...' to create a new method from scratch.
+2. Select 'Worksheet', then 'New...' to create a new method from scratch. (create a name for the method you are making)
 3. To begin creating a new method, select 'Add methods...'
 4. For Furnace mode, be sure Furnace is selected in the first pop-up box, select your desired element matrix, and hit 'Ok'.
 ![screenshot_(9).png](/chem322/figures/screenshot_(9).png)